openspending/community.openspending.org/resources/gift/chapter3-1.md

 ### Bulgaria: Developing a visualisation of the Bulgarian budget using OpenSpending.org

 > Interesting Documents:
+>
-1. State Budget - Published as a PDF containing the budget law - very ugly.
+> 1. State Budget - Published as a PDF containing the budget law - very ugly.
 For the OpenSpending budget visualization I made, I had to parse the consolidated financial framework.
 [Level of detail is not sufficient] I would like to dig down to each expense.
-2. Public Procurement Information - Published on a website - can be parsed.
+> 2. Public Procurement Information - Published on a website - can be parsed.
 [Data is very timely] no more than a day or two delay.
-3. State Audit Agency reports - Published on a website - can be parsed.
+> 3. State Audit Agency reports - Published on a website - can be parsed.
 Financial data on various topics of interest like: election financing, property of the public figures, political donations, party finances and other very, very interesting datasets.
 [Regarding timeliness] Periodic, they are ok with the terms.
-4. Company register - Detailed information about all companies in Bulgaria way more detailed than is public in UK.
+> 4. Company register - Detailed information about all companies in Bulgaria way more detailed than is public in UK.
 [Unfortunately] Data is behind paywall - 15 000 euros/year, there is an API included in the same 15 000 euros/year cost.
 [Information is] very timely, updated every moment.

 ### Croatia: Institute of Public Finance

-> “MoF (Ministry of Finance http://www.mfin.hr/) web has a lot of interesting data [...] probably too rich, more fit for experts than for citizens or journalists. [...]
-State Auditing Office (http://www. revizija.hr/hr/) claims that it puts all their reports on their web, but they don’t keep them there.”
+> “MoF ([Ministry of Finance](http://www.mfin.hr/)) web has a lot of interesting data [...] probably too rich, more fit for experts than for citizens or journalists. [...]
+[State Auditing Office](http://www. revizija.hr/hr/) claims that it puts all their reports on their web, but they don’t keep them there.”

 ### Estonia: Making budgets understandable for citizens